youssefchahdielouazzani/GitHubCloneProject/README.md

-This is the description of my repo
+This is the description of my repo.

 Objective: Practice branching, making changes, and resolving merge conflicts.